Last updated on: February 15th, 2023

 The Labor Law in Sweden is regulated mainly by the Working Time Act, of 1996 ( last amended 2022) which governs the terms and conditions of employment such as working hours, rest periods, wages, overtime, and employment relationships.
 The Holiday Act, Public Holiday Act, Parental Act, and several other acts define various kinds of leave available to employees.

 Hours & Pay Regulations

-The regular working hours may not exceed 40 hours per week.
-The total working hours including overtime during each seven-day period may not exceed a maximum of 48 hours on average during a calculation period of a maximum of four months.
-Sec 5-6 of Working Time Act.
+Average Hours – The total working hours including overtime during each 7-day period may not exceed a maximum of 48 hours on average during a calculation period of a maximum of 4 months.

-Overtime in addition to general overtime may be taken up to a maximum of 150 hours per employee during a calendar year if there are special reasons.
-Extra overtime and general overtime together may not exceed 48 hours per employee for a period of four weeks or 50 hours during a calendar month.
+Extra Overtime – The employer also has the possibility to add another 150 hours per employee over a calendar year if there are special grounds for doing so and no other reasonable solution has been found.
+Extra overtime and general overtime together may not exceed 48 hours per employee for a period of 4 weeks or 50 hours during a calendar month.

 Night means the period between 10 pm and 6 am.

 Night work means work performed at least 3 hours during the night hours given above or where the employee is likely to fulfill at least a third of their annual working time during the night.
 Working hours for night work during each period of 24 hours may not exceed an average of 8 hours during a calculation period of no more than 4 months.